munificent/craftinginterpreters/book/classes-and-instances.md

 Classes serve two main purposes in a language:

-1.  **They are how you create new instances.** Sometimes this involves a `new` keyword, other times it's a method call on the class object, but you usually mention the class by name *somehow* to get a new instance.
+*   **They are how you create new instances.** Sometimes this involves a `new` keyword, other times it's a method call on the class object, but you usually mention the class by name *somehow* to get a new instance.

-2.  **They contain methods.** These define how all instances of the class behave.
+*   **They contain methods.** These define how all instances of the class behave.

 We won't get to methods until the next chapter, so for now we will only worry about the first part.
-Before classes can create instances, we need a representation for them:
+Before classes can create instances, we need a representation for them.

 ^code obj-instance (1 before, 2 after)

-Each instance has a pointer to the class that it is an instance of.
-Instances know their class.
+Instances know their class -- each instance has a pointer to the class that it is an instance of.
 We won't use this much in this chapter, but it will become critical when we add methods.

 More important to this chapter is how instances store their state.
 Lox lets